imixs/imixs-office-workflow/README.md

 <br /><br /><img src="small_h-trans.png" />

-Imixs-Office-Workflow provides a Docker Container to run the service on any Docker host.
+**Imixs-Office-Workflow** provides a Docker Image to run the service on any Docker host.
-The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).
+The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/) which can be used for development as also for production.

 ## Quick Installation

-To run Imixs-Office-Workflow in a local test you can follow the [Quick-Installation Guide](src/docker/install/README.md).
+To run Imixs-Office-Workflow in a local test environment you can follow the [Quick-Installation Guide](src/docker/install/README.md).
 This is a good starting point if you just want to setup a local demo version.
 But please note that Imixs-Office-Workflow is an comprehensive open source project designed for productive enterprise use.
 A professional use requires a detailed planning of architecture.

 ## Docker for Development
 Developers can use a docker image for testing and the development of new features.
 To build a new container first build the maven artefact running:

-	mvn clean install
+	mvn clean install -Pdocker

-Next the docker container can be build with the docker command:

-	docker build --tag=imixs/imixs-office-workflow .

-To start Imixs-Office-Workflow with docker the docker-compose command can be used:
+To start Imixs-Office-Workflow with docker, the docker-compose file 'docker-compose-dev.yml can be used:

-	docker-compose up
+	docker-compose -f docker-compose-dev.yml up

-Note: this command will start two containers, a postgreSQL server and a Wildfly Server.
-See the docker-compose.yml file for the configuration details.
+Note: this command will start several containers,

+* a Postgre SQL database server
+* a Wildfly Server running Imixs-Office-Workflow
+* and a Wildfly Server funning the [Imixs-Admin tool](https://www.imixs.org/doc/administration.html)

 ### Mount Points
-The default configuration sets a local mount point at the following location:
+The development configuration sets a local mount point at the following location:

 	~/git/imixs-office-workflow/src/docker/deployments